-The Outpatient Adult Mental Health Team is a multidisciplinary service that includes psychologists, psychiatrists, advanced practice nurses, and clinical social workers.
-The service provides assessment and psychotherapy to adults with a wide variety of psychiatric conditions that affect their daily living.
-The intern typically carries a large caseload and provides psychotherapeutic services as well as case management services.
-Interns may provide conjoint or group therapy but individual treatment constitutes the bulk of the clinical work.
-Interns may continue to treat patients they evaluated after the intake or may assist in referring to other appropriate services and locations.
-Patients also frequently have substance use problems and/or medical diagnoses that need to be included in the treatment plan.
-Psychological and neuropsychological evaluations are provided on a consultative basis.
-Prescribers are available for medication consultation and management on this service, and coordination of services with the prescribers is essential.
+The Outpatient Adult Mental Health Team is an interdisciplinary service that includes psychologists, psychiatrists, advanced practice nurses, and clinical social workers.
+The service provides psychotherapy and assessment services to adults with a wide variety of psychiatric conditions that affect their daily lives.
+The intern typically carries a large caseload and provides psychotherapeutic services as well as some case management services.
+Patients in this clinic frequently have substance use disorders and/or medical diagnoses that need to be included in the treatment plan.
+Interns may provide conjoint or group therapy but individual treatment constitutes the majority of the clinical work on this rotation.
+Interns may continue to treat patients they evaluated at intake, or may assist in referring to other appropriate providers and locations.
+Psychological evaluations are provided on a consultative basis.
+Prescribers are available on this team for medication consultation and management, and therapist coordination of services with the prescribers is essential.
 Clinical supervisors' theoretical orientations cover a wide range and supervisors are open to working with different orientations according to the intern's needs.
+This is available as either a major or minor rotation, depending on track.